Blended online course

 The assessments involve a mixture of written coursework (e.g., short essays or reflective contributions), recorded presentations (e.g., using PowerPoint), and online tasks (i.e., quizzes, short reflections and analyses on the content of the weekly session).

-Feedback on formative and summative assessments will be provided in written form via Blackboard with optional one-to-one meetings with the teaching staff.
+Feedback on formative and summative assessments will be provided in written form with optional one-to-one meetings with the teaching staff.

-The project is extremely flexible, allowing you to choose between three 60-credit dissertation options.
+The project is flexible, allowing you to choose between two 60-credit dissertation options.
 You can indicate which dissertation option you'd like to select during your Unit 3 studies.

-• Option B - short dissertation (6,000-8,000-word thesis alongside three short modules on research and practice, available via the online learning environment), or
+• Option B - short dissertation (6,000-8,000-word thesis alongside two short modules on Research Skills in Practice, available via the online learning environment)

 You will be allocated supervisors for your dissertation projects and will have an opportunity to have at least two one-to-one meetings.